 Every student at Edward Hynes Charter Schools is required to record and complete any homework assignments to be submitted on the due date.
-Each child in grade 1 or higher has 20-30 minutes of reading homework per night which must be signed by an adult in the home, preferably a parent/guardian.
+Each child in grade 1 or higher has at least 20 minutes of reading homework per night which must be signed by an adult in the home, preferably a parent/guardian.
 Homework is also given in other subjects and is counted toward the quarterly grade.
 The purpose of homework is to develop responsibility and accountability, while providing an opportunity for students to practice or enrich skills and to prepare for future lessons.
 Parents/Guardians or family members are responsible for being active participants in the homework process.
 Each grade level (1st - 8th) has a specific agenda in which to record homework assignments and track homework completion.
 When a student is absent, parents/guardians should call the school office before 10:00 A.M. to obtain books and assignments.
 If requested, books and assignments must be picked up before 2:30 P.M.
-Students are responsible for completing missed assignments and tests.
-Homework cannot be sent for pick-up from the Husky Care area.
+Students are responsible for built be picked up before 2:30 P.M.
+Students are responsible for built be picked up before 2:30 P.M.
+Students are responsible for built be picked up before 2:30 P.M.
+Students are responsible for built be picked up before 2:30 P.M.
+Students are responsible for built be picked up before 2:30 P.M.
+Students are responsible for built be picked up before 2:30 P.M.
+Students are responsible for built be picked up before 2:30 P.M.
+Students are responsible for built be built be built be picked up before 2:30 P.M.
+Students are responsible for built be bu